Friends of Aloka Vihara

 Friends of Aloka Vihara is a community of lay practitioners founded by Mindy Zlotnick and Emily Carpenter in 2015 to help support the development of Aloka Vihara Forest Monastery.
+In 2021 MaryAnn Gallo joined the team.
 They are an independent fundraising body focused on education, outreach and supporting fundraising events for Aloka Vihara.

 Please contact them if you wish to get involved!

 MaryAnn Gallo was introduced to Dhamma practice fifteen years ago.
 She first met Anandabodhi Bhikkhuni and Santacitta Bhikkunhi in 2016 when she sat a monastic retreat at Spirit Rock.
 From that moment on, she has practiced with the Aloka Vihara monastics whenever possible and has had the joy of visiting the monastery on several occasions.
 In addition to her ardent support for Bhikkhuni ordination, MaryAnn is committed to anti-racist activism and believes equity and inclusion are essential to realizing the freedom offered by the Buddha’s teachings.

 A lover of the Dhamma, yoga, time spent in nature, a good read and a good laugh, MaryAnn lives in Los Angeles with her partner, John, and their two teen-aged children.